The International Trade Blog International Sales & Marketing

 Export License Determination

-There are several reasons the U.S. government prevents certain exports to Japan without an export license.
-Companies must use the ECCN codes and reasons for control described above to determine whether or not there are any restrictions for exporting their products to specific countries.
+Next, companies must use the ECCN codes and reasons for control described above to determine whether or not there are any restrictions for exporting their products to specific countries.
 Once they know why their products are controlled, exporters should refer to the Commerce Country Chart in the EAR to determine if a license is required.

 Restricted Party Screenings